LeongWZ/smart-crm/README.md

 ## Run
 1. Run the program using docker compose

-        docker compose run node
+        docker compose up

-    - You will be given the configuration details for zoom upon running the program, for example:

-        ```bash
-        Configuration for Zoom
-        Streaming URL: rtmp://SOME_URL
-        Streaming key: SOME_KEY
-        Live streaming page URL: https://ANOTHER_URL
-        ```
+2. Go to http://localhost:3000 and enter your email used on lark account for configuration details

-2. Start the meeting/webinar on Zoom as the host.
+3. Start the meeting/webinar on Zoom as the host.

-3. Click the More button in the host controls.
+4. Click the More button in the host controls.

-4. Choose Live on Custom Live Stream Service.
+5. Choose Live on Custom Live Stream Service.
     - If the organizer configured this webinar for live custom streaming, a browser window opens that shows the progress as Zoom prepares the livestream of your webinar.
     - If the organizer did not set up this webinar for live custom streaming, you must enter the values provided in the configuration details.